causalpathlab/picasa/README.md

-# PICASA - Pairwaise Integration of single Cells Aligned with Spatial Attention
+# PICASA - Pairwise Integration of single Cells Aligned with Spatial Attention